GarysCorner/MardiGrasMaps/README.md

 While I realize I could achieve a more useful effect leverageing something like [LeafletJS](https://leafletjs.com/) or perhaps the GoogleMaps API for this kind of project, these arent the tools I tend to use in the real world.
 Since I tend to use Matplotlib and Geoplot for spatial data since I'm trying to tell a story or show something spefici rather then make "dive your own data" sort of visualizations I wanted to get better with this project.

-Inspiration for this kind of mapping and quick updates came from years of looking at [MardiGrasNewOrleans.com](https://www.mardigrasneworleans.com/parades/)
+Inspiration for this kind of mapping and quick updates came from years of looking at [MardiGrasNewOrleans.com](https://www.mardigrasneworleans.com/parades/) which use to be static images.
+I always liked the static images because I could download then on my cell and access them when the signal inevitably goes to sh*t during parades!

 ## Status